WebAssembly/component-model/design/mvp/CanonicalABI.md

         flat_results = [pack_async_copy_result(buffer, h)]
   return flat_results
 ```
-The trap if `not h.cx` prevents `write`s on the writable end of streams or
+The trap if `not h.call` prevents `write`s on the writable end of streams or
 futures that have not yet been lifted.
 The `copying_buffer` field serves as a
 boolean indication of whether an async `read` or `write` is already in
 progress, preventing multiple overlapping calls to `read` or `write`.
 (This